 6. Mallomar hoarders have had a long-standing beef with their Summer absence, but none moreso than Conan O'Brien's graphic designer Pierre Bernard, who devoted a whole "Recliner of Rage" segment to it.

-, so get your bunker stash in March to ensure minimal graham cracker staleness.
+7. Pro tip for Pierre: Mallomars supposedly have a shelf life of six months, so get your bunker stash in March to ensure minimal graham cracker staleness.

 8. That beautiful golden box wasn't always part of the Mallomars packaging.
 There've been a number of redesigns over the years, but the very first Mallomars box (right above) looked way more like a fancy toothpaste tube that'd be eleven dollars at Whole Foods.